-If you have ever watched an episode of the Hurricane Chasers show, you may have heard phrases like “And look at that, Alberto just took down a house.”
+Every time hurricane season comes around, you hear phrases on the news like “And look at that, Alberto just took down a house.”
 You may be wondering: Why did they name this hurricane Alberto?
 Or Roxanne?
 Or Rita?
-Shouldn’t these destructive acts of nature be given names like the Hulk or Hellbringer?
-Hurricane naming has gone through some twists and turns over the years to get to where we are today.
+After all, shouldn’t these destructive acts of nature be given names with a little more gusto, like Hulk, or Hellbringer, or Cow-Thrower?
+Well, hurricane naming has gone through a few twists and turns over the years, but it's actually pretty interesting to know the modern process.

 In the early days of meteorology in the U.S., scientists adopted a method of using the longitudes and latitudes of the hurricane to come up with a name.
 However, the scientific hurricane naming method was too confusing for the public.

 The military took its turn naming hurricanes between the 1930s and 1950s.
 Their method was to give every storm numbers.
 The first major storm of the year was simply called Hurricane Number 1.
 These names proved difficult to track and remember, and later they switched to naming storms in alphabetical order.

 Beginning in 1953, NOAA (National Oceanic and Atmospheric Association) took on the hurricane naming task, and began giving hurricanes women’s names.
 This worked well until the understandable public objection in the 1970s.
 To fix this system, ever since 1979, big storms names have alternated between men's and women's names.

 Who Names Hurricanes and Tropical Storms?

 Currently, the World Meteorological Organization (WMO) is responsible for naming major storms all over the world.
 The WMO has name lists and assigns them to storms, in order, as they occur in the six weather regions of the world.
 Six hurricane name lists are rotated every six years, which means that over time more than one storm can have the same name.